converged-computing/flux-tutorials/README.md

 - [flux-in-slurm](tutorial/flux-in-slurm): Bring up a Flux instance (in user-space) in a Slurm Allocation - both in Kubernetes ([video](https://youtu.be/8ZkSLV0m7To?si=WqWKCe2jvRuTXvlJ))
 - [Flux on AWS](tutorial/aws): Deploy an entire Flux Framework cluster to "bare metal" instances on AWS with (essentially) two `make` commands - one to build with packer, and one to deploy with Terraform ([video](https://youtu.be/LJh-ab6fAqE?si=dIzScA530N7lXs_7))
+- [Flux on Azure](tutorial/azure): Deploy Flux Framework on Azure with Infiniband
 - [HPCIC Tutorial 2024](https://youtu.be/Dt4CSZWSEJE?si=b2O7lQrJixcKh-EJ)

 ## What is this?